dvdjsk/pdsnd_github/README.md

 * bikeshare.py

 ### Credits
-This project was inspired by udacity.
+This project was inspired by a udacity course.